FV Margaret Jane

 The FV Margaret Jane was a Canadian stern trawler based out of Lunenburg, Nova Scotia.
 Built in 1965 at Snyder's Shipyard in Dayspring, she was owned by fishing company Adams & Knickle.
+She sank in 1980 following a collision at sea with another fishing vessel.

 Collision and sinking

-On July 31, 1980, Margaret Jane was returning an injured crew member to Lunenburg after three days of scallop fishing with an 18-member crew.
-Cape Beaver, a steel-plated 160-foot wetfish trawler owned by National Sea Products, was undergoing her first shakedown cruise in Nova Scotia waters and had dignitaries on board.
+On July 31, 1980, Margaret Jane was returning an injured crew member to Lunenburg, Nova Scotia, after three days of scallop fishing with an 18-member crew.
+Cape Beaver, a steel-plated 160 ft wetfish trawler owned by National Sea Products, was undergoing her first shakedown cruise in Nova Scotia waters and had dignitaries on board.

 At approximately 12:00 p.m.
 (ADT), Margaret Jane was hit on the port side by Cape Beaver in dense fog.
-The incident occurred about six kilometers from Lunenburg, near West Ironbound Island.
+The incident occurred about 6 km from Lunenburg, near West Ironbound Island.
 The large ice-cutting ball on the bow of Cape Beaver sliced through the side of the Margaret Jane.
 After the collision, some crewmembers jumped overboard into the Atlantic Ocean and others scrambled into the boat's life raft.

 Within two minutes, the Margaret Jane was submerged by water and sank.
 Four crewmembers of the Margaret Jane died in the incident.
 Some crew members from Cape Beaver jumped into a life boat and helped rescue survivors.
 The Cape Beaver boat and crew was not injured and returned to the National Sea Products wharf with rescued crew members from the Margaret Jane.
 Four injured men were taken to hospital in the incident and the other 10 members of the crew were unharmed after being rescued.

-A television film crew from CBC was aboard Cape Beaver and captured footage of the collision and aftermath.
+A television film crew from the Canadian Broadcasting Corporation (CBC) was aboard Cape Beaver and captured footage of the collision and aftermath.
 The video footage was aired on national television across the United States.

 Casualties

 Three of the four crew members who died were originally from Newfoundland.
-The fourth was Kelly Crouse, a 16-year-old from Brockville, Ontario who went on the fishing trip while on vacation with his parents.
+The fourth was Kelly Crouse, a 16-year-old who went on the fishing trip while on vacation with his parents.